 Is the GEOhashPHRASE™ open source?

 It will be.
 There are some issues we need to follow through with first.
-Our plan is to have the GeohashPhrase™ as an open-source project Q1 2020.
+Our plan to open source the GeohashPhrase™ project as soon as we have the time and resources to do so.

 Is the GEOhashPHRASE™ FREE to USE?